SimpleGeek/squid-config-ui/README.md

 # Squid Config UI
-Squid Config UI is a web UI built with svelte.
+Squid config UI is a web UI built with svelte.
 For more info on svelte, see [svelte.dev](https://svelte.dev).

 ## About
 Squid config UI (SCU) provides a web interface over the [squid configuration api](https://github.com/LiveByTheCode/squid-configuration-services).
 Currently, the app has two main functions: allowing for maintenance of a proxy whitelist,